Active Student Registration & Student Records

 Summer Session: Continuing students who are returning in the fall and are not receiving a stipend during the summer do not need to complete Roll Call for the summer session.
 Students who are graduating in August or who are receiving a stipend during the summer should complete Roll Call before the 6th class day of the summer session.
 Refer to the Registrar's website for further details on the ND Roll Call process, or the Bulletin of Information for Graduate School enrollment requirements.

-Fall and Spring Terms: The Registrar's DART/NOVO course registration applications allow students to add or drop courses through the 6th class day of each semester.
+Fall and Spring Terms: The Registrar's NOVO course registration applications allow students to add or drop courses through the 6th class day of each semester.
 During the fall and spring terms, a student must be registered for at least 9 credit hours to maintain full-time student status.

 Summer Session: Students who are either receiving a stipend during the summer or intend to graduate in August should register for 0 credits for the summer session.
 Continuing students who are returning in the fall and are not receiving a stipend during the summer do not need to register for the summer session to retain their access to campus services.

 For further details regarding Graduate School registration requirements, consult the Bulletin of Information.
+Refer to the Registrar's website for registration resources and accessing help during registration.

 - Students are charged full tuition for audits taken during summer session.